tideland/go-cells/README.md

 - **Mapper** allows to analyse events and map them into new one for emitting.
 - **One-Time** processes a user defined function only once for the first event, it will never called again.
 Outgoing events can be emitted during processing.
+- **Pairer** allows to define a criterion for a first and second evend and a timeout between those.
+Matches and timouts will be emitted.

 ## Contributors